danmindru/responsive-html-email-signature/README.md

 ### Using partials (*.inc.html)
 By naming files with `*.inc.html`, they become partials.
-Partials will not be treated as templates (ignored), but they can be included in any HTML template using a `@include` HTML comment.
+Partials will not be treated as templates (ignored), but they can be included in any HTML template using the `@include` HTML comment.

 ```html
 <section>